rbontekoe/BAWJ/docs/src/chapter3.md

 We start with an procedure `Invoicing` we want to automate with Julia.
 Next, we will look at the requirements set by domain driven design.
 We end with the `design` we will implement.

+---

+## Definitions

+The points of attention are:
+- Procedure,
+- Controlleds process,
+- Automatic process,
+- Transaction data,
+- Domain-driven design, and
+- Style conventions.

+### Procedure

+A procedure is a description of work practice.
+It describes a series of actions in a particular order and interacts with people and machines.
+Actions make use of resources.
+Data, a service or a product, is the output of work.

+A process is the realization of the procedure.
+There are controlled and automatic processes.

+### Controlled process

+A controlled process is activated by an input.

+In the course, we look at a procedure `invoicing,` which is activated when it receives a list of attendees of a training course.
+It produces invoices and sends them to the organization that has registered the student.
+Journal records are sent to the general ledger application.

+### Automatic process

+An automatic process has a heartbeat that runs the process by itself and produces a continuous output.

+In the course, we look at a process that takes pictures every five seconds of the hallway.
+When there is a noticeable difference with the previous image, it will be sent to another application for further analysis.

+### Transaction data

+Both processes generate a lot of data that can be stored in a file or database.
+They are the owner of that data.
+The data can be analyzed to make a prediction.
+Nowadays, machine learning, in particular, deep learning techniques, are used for these tasks.

+In the case of the invoicing process, we could look at the trend of payment morale.
+In the case of the picture-taking process, we could determine whether the room is empty or not.

+### Domain-driven design

+Each process should be domain-specific.
+Subject matter experts and users of the domain speak the same language and use the same definitions and synonyms for concepts and objects.
+This leads to a Domain-driven design paradigm.

+The Onion Architecture lends itself perfectly to the domain-driven design pattern.
+It divides domain-specific matters into four areas: core, domain,
+API, and
+infrastructure.

+The core is the Julia language and libraries.

+The next peel, the domain, defines and materializes domain objects and concepts.
+Between its elements, there must be coherence.
+You only use constructs from the `core.` An invoice or an empty-room are examples.

+The next layer is the API.
+The API consists of Julia functions that operate on the domain elements, and are used to create programs.
+You only use constructs from the `core and the domain.`

+`process_list_of_attendees,` `create_invoice,` `create_pdf,` `create_empty_room` are examples.

+ The infrastructure layer is the ultimate peel.
+The infrastructure has functions that communicate with the external world.
+Adapters are used to overcome mismatches between interfaces.
+When you write you the code, you use `elements from the inner layers.`

+`create_list_of_attendees` is an example function that processes a REST POST-command.

+### Style conventions

+The style conventions in this course are described in [Blue: a Style Guide for Julia](https://github.com/invenia/BlueStyle).

+---

 ## A procedure as a starting point
 In 1994 we were delivering Lotus Notes instructor-led training in the Netherlands.
 We became ISO-9001 certified one year later.
 ISO is short for the International Organization for Standardization.
 A part of ISO is the section procedures.